DominicBisset/blog/_posts/2017-07-28-welcome-to-jekyll.markdown

 So all in all I'm a bit sick of Azure.
 I've dropped the additional files that the [rimdev][3] tutorial asked for, and I'm jumping ship to GitHub pages.
 Let's see how that goes.

+I'll be using the `gh-pages` branch so I can backup drafts without formally publishing them.

 [1]: https://gordon-breuer.de/azure/2016/03/01/Publish-a-website-with-Jekyll-and-Github-on-Windows-Azure.html
 [2]: https://gordon-breuer.de/